zaphosting/docs/docs/contribution-introduction.md

 We are pleased to introduce blog posts as our latest area of interest for our contribution program.
 This is a very exciting opportunity which involves writing your very own informative blog posts for our official [ZAP-Hosting.com Blog](https://zap-hosting.com/en/blog/).

-Interested in Contributing to our Blogs?
+Interested in Contributing to our Blog?
 Head over to our dedicated [Blogs Process Guide](contribution-blogs.md) to learn more.

 ## Who is this program for?